addenergyx/cashback-data-pipeline/README.md

 - Looker Studio for reporting and visualization

 ### Data Warehouse (Redshift)

+Redshift is used as the data warehouse for the project.

 ![redshift.png](static/redshift.png)

 ### Data Transformation (Glue/Pandas)
 - Two datasets are pulled from the Open Banking API.
 Rewards and Transactions data.
 A left join is performed on the two datasets matching each reward with its transaction.
-This is because rewards is missing key information such as the merchant name and transaction amount.
+This is because rewards are missing key information such as the merchant name and transaction amount.
-- Updated schema and created new variables such as `reward_amount` and `plu_price` for analysis.
+- Performed cleaning, updated schema and created new variables such as `reward_amount` and `plu_price` for analysis downstream.

 ### Instructions
 1. Clone the repository